-Yves Saint Laurent was a phenomenon, one of the world’s most influential fashion designers who by making the male wardrobe accessible to women also became part of the mid-20th century female liberation movement.
-It was Le Smoking tuxedo jacket that set the tone; after than he did the same with other hitherto male clothes like safari jackets, pea jackets and flying suits.
+Yves Saint Laurent was a phenomenon, one of the world’s most influential fashion designers who by making the male wardrobe accessible to women also became part of the mid-20th-century female liberation movement.
+It was Le Smoking tuxedo jacket that set the tone; after that, he did the same with other hitherto male clothes like safari jackets, pea jackets, and flying suits.

 The Studio of Yves Saint Laurent

 If you want to find out more about the fashion genius, his ideas of necessary luxury and his designs, visit his Paris studio on a tour with Cultival, a company that specializes in guided tours of places which are not usually accessible to the public.
 The studio is in the Fondation Pierre Bergé-Yves Saint Laurent, the Foundation that YSL set up with his lover and partner to preserve his heritage.
 The couple opened the YSL haute couture house in 1962 and moved to 5 A venue Marceau in the 16th arrondissement in 1974.
 The Foundation has an extraordinary collection of 5,000 haute couture garments as well as over 50,000 drawings, sketches and sketchbooks, and 15,000 accessories.